-Coriolis mass meters can achieve batch control by linking measured value inputs with various control signal outputs.
+Coriolis mass flow meters can achieve batch control by linking measured value inputs with various control signal outputs.
 A specific discrete batch or dosage can then be released by opening or closing valves or, with the use of the on-board PID loop, by directly controlling the proportional speed of a pump.
 The easy-to-use accompanying software can be installed on a computer that connects to the Coriolis transmitter via the USB programming port.
 In addition to meter configuration, the software provides logging, trending and diagnostic capability for the measured values.
 There are a number of batching options which, for most applications, eliminate the need for a separate batch control device.
 These features are user-selected via the Coriolis transmitter keyboard and include:

 When the batch starts (T0) the Status 1 output turns on thereby engaging the pump or opening the valve.
 When the measured batch total matches the batch setpoint then this output is turned off thereby stopping the pump or closing the valve.
 Typically, there is some lag in the process before the flow is fully stopped.
 In simple stop/start batching this overrun quantity is not included in the batch total.
 There are ways to overcome this.